Understanding language levels

 Levels A1 → C2

-The Common European Framework of Reference for Languages (CECRL in French) is a document that was published by the Council of Europe in 2001, in order to assess a learner’s proficiency level in a foreign language based on their performance in various fields of expertise.
-These proficiency levels now constitute the framework of reference for learning and teaching languages in many countries.
-In France, they are included in the Education Code as proficiency levels in foreign languages expected from students in primary and secondary schools.
+The Common European Framework of Reference for Languages (CEFRL) is a document published by the Council of Europe (2001) and updated in 2018, which defines levels of proficiency in a foreign language based on skills in different areas of competence.
+These levels are the benchmark for language learning and teaching in many countries.

 The main innovation introduced by the CECRL framework is the assessment chart of language proficiency, which is independent of the assessing organisation, and can be applied to any language.
 Other assessment methods are often only valid in a given country, or a given school, and can generally only be applied to a specific language.
 For these reasons, organisations are increasingly inclined to use the same assessment bank of descriptors based on the CECRL proficiency levels, or at least to provide a conversion grid.